vZMA/web-ui/README.md

 https://creativecommons.org/licenses/by-nc-sa/4.0/

-# Contributors
-The following people have contributed to this project.
-If you have contributed, but your name is not listed here, or if you are on this list and would like to be removed, please email atm@zabartcc.org.
+Note: The original authors of this codebase are members of the Albuquerque ARTCC listed below:

 Daan Janssen
 Austin Robison
 Robby Maura

+# Contributors

+If you would like to contribute to this repository, please contact fe@zmaartcc.net

 Thank you to all contributors, past and present.

 # Contributing

 Prerequisites:

 - Most recent LTS of Node.js (v16), with the corresponding version of npm.
-- Have the ZAB API running locally at `http://localhost:3000`.
+- Have the ZMA API running locally at `http://localhost:3000`.
 - A basic understanding of Git (branches, merge requests).

 If you wish to contribute, please do the following:

 1. Clone down the repository to your local machine.
 2. Run `npm install`
 3. Run `npm run dev

 This will compile all of the Vue JS, and start a hot-reloading live server with Vite.
 Visit `http://localhost:8080` to view the app.

 ## Contributing Guidelines and Style